Terms and Conditions

 - Awardees undertaking research that involves human subjects, vertebrate animals, infectious agents, or recombinant DNA must submit a copy of the appropriate protocol approval letter for the research (IACUC, IRB, or IBC).
 The copy of protocol approval must be on file prior to commencement of the project.

-- The awardee or a team member should be prepared to present the project during a Fire and Ice annual Meetings will take place each fall from 2019-22, dates to be determined.
+- The awardee or a team member should be prepared to present the project during a Fire & Ice annual Meeting.
+Meetings will take place each fall from 2019-20 and each spring from 2022-23, dates to be determined.

 - Alaska NSF EPSCoR may modify, suspend, or terminate this award if: